Self-employed life insurance

 How does life insurance for self-employed people work?

-The details of a life insurance policy are the same for self-employed people as for permanent employees.
-However, here are some of the factors you may want to consider as a self-employed life insurance applicant.
+Life insurance works the same way for our self-employed and employed customers.
+Here are some of the factors you may want to consider as a self-employed life insurance applicant.

 - Choose a type of life insurance.
 First, you should think about which financial commitments your dependants would need to cover if you were to die.
-You could get Decreasing Life Insurance, which can be used to protect a mortgage, or a Life Insurance policy to cover a wider range of expenses, including bills and childcare costs.
+You could get Decreasing Life Insurance, which can be used to protect a repayment mortgage, or Life Insurance which can be used to protect a mortgage or cover a wider range of expenses, including bills and childcare costs.

 - Decide your cover amount.
-Based on your self-employed earnings, choose a life insurance cover amount that reflects how much money your family would need to pay ongoing expenses.
+This can be based on your self-employed earnings or something else like your mortgage.
+Choose a life insurance cover amount that reflects how much money your family would need to pay ongoing expenses.
+You could take your self-employed earnings as a reference point.
 Our life insurance calculator can help you estimate the amount of cover you might need.

 - Agree on the policy length.
 Depending on your age, your Legal & General life insurance policy can run for up to 50 years.
-But if you’ve recently lost a job, taking a career break or don’t intend to be self-employed for long, you could consider short term life insurance.
+But you could consider short term life insurance.
+Decide what's right for you, maybe it needs to last while you’re self-employed or until you’ve repaid a mortgage

 - Consider extra protection.
-Life insurance pays out if you die following a valid claim, but what if you’re severely injured and unable to work?
+Life insurance pays out if you die following a valid claim, but what if you were doagnosed with a critical illness?
 Critical Illness Cover can be added to Life Insurance or Decreasing Life Insurance for an extra cost.

 Making a claim